Knowledge test guidance

 Hackney carriage drivers

-No legal requirement to wear a seat belt at all when in a licensed Hackney Carriage vehicle, provided the vehicle is displaying the correct signage (i.e. plates, door decals etc.) It is recommended that the driver wears a seatbelt but it is not a legal requirement to do so.
+There is no legal requirement to wear a seat belt at all when in a licensed Hackney Carriage vehicle, provided the vehicle is displaying the correct signage, for example, plates and door decals.
+It is recommended that the driver wears a seat belt but it is not a legal requirement to do so.

 Passenger seat belt requirements and responsibilities